Guide to Prescription Writing

 1) Simply because a patient perceives that he or she has not received adequate attention unless a prescription is written is insufficient reason to write one.

-2) Obtain an accurate and complete patient history, including whether the patient is taking any drugs prescribed by other doctors or over-the-counter drugs: both can affect the dosage of the drug being prescribed.
+2) Obtain accurate and complete patient history, including whether the patient is taking any drugs prescribed by other doctors or over-the-counter drugs: both can affect the dosage of the drug being prescribed.

 4) Write out numbers rather than using digits so that the prescription cannot be altered in any way.